Eontec/eontec.github.io/_posts/2023-05-31-Black-Guild-V1C2.md

 "Now then.
 Shall we go to the depths?"

-　Shibuya underground dungeon is large in the centercolonnade・・・・It has become.
+　The central part of the Shibuya underground dungeon is a large atrium...
 So if you jump down that big hole, you can go to the depths at once.

 　I reached the atrium and jumped down from there.